antusus/elasticsearch-course/notes/02_document_operations.md

 - tokenize values on white spaces, strings or non letters
 - filter tokens, apply lowercase, stemming, synonyms apply stopwords and more

-# Updating document

-In ES documents are immutable.
-They have _version field.
-To update document you need to upload it with never version.
-An old document is marked for deletion and will later be removed.

-You can upload partial of a document to update only some fields (using POST REST API), or you can update whole docment (using PUT REST API).

-# Deleting document

-Use DELETE REST API call and document will be marked for deletion.

 # Concurrency

 Elastic Search is distributed.
 Operations that are changing documents must replicate new document